django-extensions/django-extensions/docs/command_extensions.rst

   session key. this is very helpful when trying to track down the person who experienced a site crash.

+* *drop_test_database* - Drops the test database.
+Usefull when running Django test via some automated system (BuildBot, Jenkins, etc) and making sure that the test database is always dropped at the end.

 * *reset_db* - Resets a database (currently sqlite3, mysql, postgres).
 Uses "DROP DATABASE" and "CREATE DATABASE".

 * *runjob* - Run a single maintenance job.
 Part of the jobs system.